 - Brittany Kelly, Associate Director Hall Center for Law and Health at Indiana University.

-Opening remarks were provided by Jim Townsend, Director, Levin Center at Wayne Law.
+Opening remarks were provided by Jim Townsend, Director, Levin Center for Oversight and Democracy.

 Moderation was provided by Professor William Ortman, Wayne State University Law School.